Edinburgh-AgenticAI/RAGBoost/README.md

 # RAGBoost
-We are refactoring our code base and will release it soon.
+We are refactoring the codebase and will release it shortly.

 Stay tuned!